datacommonsorg/docsite/custom_dc/custom_data.md

 : Required: The provenance (name) of this input file.
 Provenances typically map to a dataset from a source.
 For example, `WorldDevelopmentIndicators` provenance (or dataset) is from the `WorldBank` source.

-You must specify the provenance details under `sources`.`provenances`; this field associates one of the provenances defined there to this file.
+You must specify the provenance details under `sources.provenances`; this field associates one of the provenances defined there to this file.

 `observationProperties`